espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Seven-Color Raw Fish Salad.md

 * * *

 **Critical Success** You manage to toss the ingredients deftly without wasting food, and your enthusiastic recitation of auspicious sayings is well received-a sign of impending good fortune!
-For the first month of the coming year, you enjoy a +2 bonus to skill checks to [[Earn Income]] and Diplomacy checks made to Gather Information about job opportunities.
+For the first month of the coming year, you enjoy a +2 bonus to skill checks to [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/GM Screen/Earn Income]] and Diplomacy checks made to Gather Information about job opportunities.

 **Success** You toss the ingredients adroitly, wasting a minimum of seafood, and your delivery of auspicious sayings is respectable.
 For the first month of the coming year, you gain a +1 bonus to skill checks to Earn Income and Diplomacy checks made to Gather Information about job opportunities.